cakemanager/docs/docs/Installation.md

     "cakemanager/cakephp-cakemanager": "dev-master"

 After that we need to load our plugin in our config/bootstrap.php.
 We also need the Migrations-plugin from CakePHP to load our tables.
+Also the [Crud-Plugin](https://github.com/FriendsOfCake/crud/tree/cake3) is required by the CakeManager.

     Plugin::load('CakeManager', ['bootstrap' => true, 'routes' => true]);
-    Plugin::load('Migrations');
     Plugin::load('Crud');

 Creating the tables
 --------------------

 Schema's we know from CakePHP 2.x are not supported anymore.
 But we got the migrations-plugin from [CakePHP](https://github.com/cakephp/migrations).

 Run the following command in your shell: